callstats-io/callstats-twilio-video-js/README.md

 * Adding a `<script>` tag in the HTML.

-In case no module loaded is used, a global `window.callstatstwiliovideojs` is exposed.
+In case no module loaded is used, a global `window.callstatstwiliovideo` is exposed.

 _NOTE:_ This library does not include the **callstats.io** library (it must be added separetely).